OCA/crm/crm_lead_address_street3/README.md

 Street3 in CRM Lead Addresses
 =============================

+It depends on partner_address_street3 addon
+(located in OCA partner-contact project) that adds a street3 field on partner object.

-Add a third field to the lead addresses.
-Check that this field is well passed when the lead is converted in an opportunity.
+This addon adds a third field to the lead addresses and passes the street3 address value on the created partner when the lead is converted in an opportunity.

 Credits
 =======